 COVID-19 is an illness that can affect the lungs and airways.
 It is caused by a virus called Coronavirus.
 COVID-19 appeared in Wuhan, a city in China, in December 2019.
-The ongoing COVID-19 pandemic reached Ireland on 29 February 2020.
-Exposure to COVID-19 is a public health risk which affects all citizens.
-The COVID-19 pandemic also has implications for all workplaces as it can present a health risk to workers and other persons at a place of work.

 4.1.1 COVID-19 Symptoms

 Infection with the virus that causes COVID-19 can cause illness, ranging from mild to severe, and, in some cases, can be fatal.
 For the complete list of symptoms, please refer to the HSE Symptoms of COVID-19 webpage.